systematic-magic/aop/pdf.rst

 2. Copyright string
 -------------------

 2.1.
-Check that copyright sting has the following format: |br|
+Check that copyright sting has the following format:

 | :sample:`LastName et al. \<License text\>`
 |	(where LastName belongs to first author in the list of authors)